-As printed in The Australian newspaper, 13 February 2023
+As published in The Australian February 13, 2023 by Kiah MD John Glenn

 The old saying that the definition of insanity is doing the same thing over and over again but hoping for a different result is pretty apt when it comes to Australia’s defence.